RyanReyMorris/OrderEscortBot/README.md

 # Order Escort Telegram Bot

 ## Overview
-Repository was created for a MVP of order escort telegram bot project
+MVP of order escort telegram bot project.
+The bot is an example of a bot that can be used for ordering products from e-shop and checking the delivery status.

 ## Usage
 ...